 The custom of dragon boat races probably began in southern China, where the 5th day of the 5th lunar month was a totem ceremony.
 The dragon was the main symbol on the totem, because the Chinese are said to be the sons of the dragon.
 They also made dragon-like canoes.

-Later Chinese connected this custom with Duanwu Festival.
+Later Chinese connected this custom with Duanwu Festival, which came to be known as the Dragon Boat Festival.
 Since this custom was only practiced in southern China, this might be why dragon boat racing isn't that popular in other parts of China today.

 Now dragon boat racing is an international event.
 This sport is popular in the USA, Canada, Europe, Australia, Taiwan, Hong Kong, and Singapore.
 Some dragon boat races aren't held around the Dragon Boat Festival.
 Some are in July, August, or September.
 You need to check their websites for the schedules.

-China Highlights can help you design a tour to see a dragon boat racing and other highlights of China.
+If you want to visit China to see dragon boat racing during the Dragon Boat Festival, contact us and we can help you design a tour to see a dragon boat racing and avoid the hassles.